-Good handling of food during this Covid-19 pandemic is very important in prevent its spread.
+Good handling of food during this Covid-19 pandemic is very important in preventing its spread.
 This is because the novel coronavirus can survive on different surfaces for long periods which can cause infection should one get into contact with such surfaces.

 Supermarkets, open markets and groceries are among risk areas where the risk of transmission is high due to the number and diversity of people that pass through its aisles every day.

 It’s therefore good to be vigilant when visiting these areas to minimize the risk of infection and spreading of the virus to other shoppers.
 The following are some precautions you can take while shopping for your foods: